 3. May Treat Cancer

-4. No Allergic Reactions
+4. Lower Risk Of Allergic Reactions

 Anecdotal evidence says that pears, when compared with other fruits, have less chance of allergic reactions when eaten and thus are one of the few fruits that can be given to infants.
+However, it doesn’t mean that pears do not cause allergic reactions at all.
+Pear allergies do occur but are rare.
+Usually, they occur because the proteins in pears are similar to the proteins in pollen, particularly birch pollen.
+If you have hay fever and are allergic to birch pollen, you also may experience pear allergy symptoms.

 5. Controls Blood Sugar Level